aryan096/chain-reaction/src/lib/server/README.md

 The server should:
 1. Maintain game state for each active game
-2. Process game moves according to Chain Reaction rules
+2. Process game moves according to Chain Rxn rules
 3. Validate player moves
 4. Handle player disconnections gracefully
 5. Clean up games that are abandoned